HL7/fhir-us-ph-library/input/pagecontent/guidance.md

 The US Public Health Profiles Library will update to/synchronize with new releases of US Core.

-The US Public Health Profiles Library will evolve over time and may be supported by an adjunct profiles registry that includes developing and informational profiles for public health use.
+The US Public Health Profiles Library will evolve over time and may be supported by an adjunct profiles registry that includes developing and informational profiles that serve evolving USCDI+ Public Health use cases.

 ### Work Information